envato/unwrappr/README.md

 `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## <a id="assumptions"></a> :anchor: Assumptions

 - All dependencies are in Git
 - Git dependencies have tags matching to gem's versions
 - Git is installed on the box running Unwrappr
-- The Target project has its dependencies managed by bundler
+- The target project has its dependencies managed by bundler
 - The box that this executes on has access to push branches to origin
+- Annotated PRs are hosted by GitHub

 ## <a id="design-guide"></a> :art: Design Guide